centminmod/google-insights-api-tools/readme.md

 WPT_APIKEY='YOUR_WPT_API_KEY'
 ```

-* Currently, tests are done only from Dulles, California, Frankfurt, Singapore and Sydney locations for Chrome Cable 5Mbps speed profile and will later be expanded to other profile/locations.
+* Currently, tests are done only from Dulles, Dulles Motorola G4 3G, California, Frankfurt, Singapore and Sydney locations for Chrome Cable 5Mbps speed profile and will later be expanded to other profile/locations.
 Due to delays in processing results, there's a incremental 15 seconds delay until results are displayed.
 If results are still not available, another 15 second delay and recheck is triggered and so on until results are available.
 * WPT tests are run from a specific tester id for the region listed at https://www.webpagetest.org/getTesters.php.
 So WPT tests are more comparable between test runs when using the same tester id as usually there are many testers within a specific region.
-* Currently, for Dulles tester id `TESTER_CABLE='VM3-06'` and for California tester id `TESTER_CABLE='ip-172-31-8-84'` and for Frankfurt tester id `TESTER_CABLE='ip-172-31-28-65'` and for Singapore tester id `TESTER_CABLE='ip-172-31-39-48'` and for Sydney tester id `TESTER_CABLE='ip-172-31-7-201'` are used.
+* Currently, for Dulles tester id `TESTER_CABLE='VM3-06'` and for California tester id `TESTER_CABLE='ip-172-31-8-84'` and for Frankfurt tester id `TESTER_CABLE='ip-172-31-28-65'` and for Singapore tester id `TESTER_CABLE='ip-172-31-39-48'` and for Sydney tester id `TESTER_CABLE='ip-172-31-7-201'` and for Dulles Motorola G4 3G tester id `TESTER_CABLE='MotoG4_21'` are used.
 Dulles region is the main test location so has the most tester server ids (32) ranging from `VM1-01 to VM1-08`, `VM2-01 to VM2-08`, `VM3-01 to VM3-08` and `VM4-01 to VM4-08`.

 Dulles test with variables set in `/root/tools/google-insights-api-tools/gitools.ini` to

 ```
 WPT_DULLES='y'
+WPT_DULLES_3G='n'
 WPT_CALIFORNIA='n'
 WPT_FRANKFURT='n'
 WPT_SINGAPORE='n'